Lissy93/awesome-privacy/README.md

 - [Kali Linux] - A Debian-based distro for security testing, bundled with 1000's of powerful packages and scripts.
 Saves a lot of time configuring sys-admin tools and drivers
 - [Lynis] - A security tool that performs an extensive health scan of your systems to support system hardening and compliance testing
 - [Masscan] - TCP port scanner, that checks packets asynchronously, configure it to check only your IP ranges and it completes in milliseconds
-- [Metasploit] - Popular and powerful penetration testing framework, for exploitation and vulnerability validation - bundled with a full suit of tools, it makes it easy to divide your penetration testing workflow into manageable sections.
+- [Metasploit] - Popular and powerful penetration testing framework, for exploitation and vulnerability validation - bundled with a full suite of tools, it makes it easy to divide your penetration testing workflow into manageable sections.
 Very useful for testing your entire network E2E
 - [Moloch] - Full packet capture, indexing, and database system.
 The elastic search backend makes searching through pcaps fast, and the frontend displays captured data clearly with good support for protocol decoding
 - [Nikto2] - Well-established web server testing tool, useful for firing at your web server to find known vulnerable scripts, configuration mistakes and related security problems
 - [Nmap] - Powerful utility for network discovery and security auditing.
 Useful for your network inventory, managing service upgrade schedules, and monitoring host or service uptime